1. Is Urban Dharma open to the public?

 3. Is Urban Dharma a Tibetan Buddhist center?

-No. Although the decor and feel of the space is undoubtedly Tibetan-influenced (with a significant degree of Chinese and Japanese accents and textures all over), Urban Dharma is intended to be first and foremost a public, unambiguous, Buddhist presence and resource in the heart of downtown Asheville, North Carolina.
+No. Although the decor and feel of the space is undoubtedly Tibetan-influenced (with a significant degree of Chinese and Japanese accents and textures all over), Urban Dharma is intended to be first and foremost a public, unambiguous, Buddhist presence and resource in the heart of West Asheville, North Carolina.
 Many of the key individuals at Urban Dharma are part of Drikung Kagyü Lineage of Tibetan Buddhism, and our founder and spiritual director is a vajra-master (Tib. dorjé lopön) of that lineage, and he provides training in that tradition at the Nourishing the Roots program that meets every Wednesday, 7-9 pm.